 - Learning strand 4: Complete an ongoing learning journal and a 1000 word summary reflection, which draw together the above three learning strands along with your future plans for developing your supervision approach

 The entire time commitment for across all elements is likely to be 24 hours (generally spread over 6 months)

-This development initiative is intended to provide participants with an opportunity to reflect on their supervisory practice as part of their ongoing development, but does not entitle them to career progression, reward or recognition.
+This development initiative is intended to provide participants with an opportunity to reflect on their supervisory practice as part of their ongoing development, but does not entitle them to eligibility to supervise at the University fo Sheffield, to career progression, or to reward or recognition.